Dr. Pathak is an expert cardiologist, specializing in diagnosis, treatment and managing of common and rare heart conditions.

-The advanced technology and the best practices of the department along with the Cath Lab unit of Midland Healthcare one of the best Cardiology hospital in Lucknow.
+The leading technology and the best practices of the department along with the advanced Cath Lab unit make Midland Healthcare one of the best Cardiology hospitals in Lucknow.

 1. Treatment for Cardiac arrest and Treatment for Heart attacks

 Cardiac arrest is the condition that occurs due to electrical malfunctioning in the heart which leads to irregular heartbeat and loss of blood flow from the heart to the brain and other organs in the body.
 Cardiac arrest mostly occurs suddenly and even without warning.
 A person under cardiac arrest may die if not given the right treatment on time.
 Symptoms of cardiac arrest include loss of consciousness, unresponsive, sudden collapse, no breathing, no pulse, shortness of breath, fainting, chest pain, and discomfort.